dsgrid/dsgrid/docs/source/tutorials/create_and_submit_dataset.rst

       ],
     }

 2. Choose a data format as described in :ref:`dataset-formats`.
+Please note all requirements listed on that page.

-This dataset uses the two-table (standard) format with dimension information stored like this:
+   This dataset uses the two-table
+   (standard) format with dimension information stored like this:

    - Time: Representative period format with hourly data for one week per month.